ViktorNova/architect/README.md

     makepkg -d --skipinteg

 Finally, you MUST run makepkg as a normal user!
 For safety, but moreso because Slackware also has a program called makepkg, which is used to build Slackware packages, but it lives in /sbin/makepkg (outside normal user's default path) whereas Arch's makepkg lives in /usr/bin.
 Basically, if you run it as root, it won't work.
 If you happen to have /sbin in your normal user's path, you will need to run this as /usr/bin/makepkg

+Right now I just have the xzm modules up here, but this will soon become a real source repository.
+All Arch-related modules are directly converted from official Arch 64-bit packages and were not modified by me at all.

+aur.sh was taken from here https://wiki.archlinux.org/index.php/Aur.sh and made into an xzm module

+Please feel free to contribute ideas and issues, submit pull requests, or correct me on any of my terminology ;)